Volunteero/events-service/README.md

 ```

 GET **/participation?event=<EVENT_ID>** </br>
-Gets all participating volunteers for this events
+Gets all enrolled volunteers for this events.
 ```
-Outputs participators for one event, in the same format as GET /participation/ applies for one event.
+Outputs participants for one event, in the same format as GET /participation/ applies for one event.
 ```

 GET **/participation/user?user=<USER_ID>** </br>
-Gets a list of events where user with the given ID participates.
+Gets a list of events where user with the given ID has enrolled.
 ```
-Outputs a list of events, same format as GET /events
+Outputs a list of events, same format as GET /events.
 ```

 ### Join events
 POST **/participation/enroll** </br>
 Let's user enroll in a given event, based on event ID and user ID.
 Updates also "volunteers" field of the event object.
+</br> Search-service: updates given event for count of volunteers.
 ```
 Example input:
 {